Skip to content

 Tips for Effective Cooking Oil Management

-An important part of cooking oil management is having regularly scheduled deliveries, so you never run out of cooking oil during busy times.
-You can have cooking oil delivered in jugs that are within a box (jug in a box) or in bulk.
+You can have your fresh cooking oil delivered in jugs within a box (jug in a box) or in bulk.
 Bulk deliveries are the cleanest and most efficient option as the oil is delivered straight into the storage tank in your oil management system that feeds your fryers.
 At Mahoney Environmental, we provide fresh cooking oil delivery services that include regularly scheduled and automated deliveries to ensure that you always have fresh cooking oil.

 Cooking Oil Storage

-Using bulk tanks for storing fresh cooking oil is the most efficient option as these containers are built to handle cooking oil and depending on your type of system, they can feed the fresh oil into the fryers.
-If you get fresh cooking oil delivered in jugs in boxes, you need to keep them stored indoors in a cool, dry place.
-They should be put somewhere out of the way and off the floor, so they do not pool on the floor.
-Pooled oil creates a slip hazard and attracts rodents and insects.
+The most efficient way to store fresh cooking oil is to keep it in bulk tanks, especially if the tanks are connected to your oil management system and can automatically feed fresh oil into your fryers.
+If you get fresh cooking oil delivered in jugs in boxes, you need to keep them stored indoors in a cool, dry place that is out of the way and off the floor in case the oil pools.
+Pooled oil creates a slip hazard and attracts insects and rodents.

 Filling the Fryers